Things Can Only Get Better (D:Ream song): Critical reception

 Scottish Aberdeen Evening Express complimented the song as "incredibly catchy".
-Larry Flick from Billboard described it as a "radio-friendly ditty that blends an insinuating groove with rollicking gospel chants and a wildly infectious pop melody.
+Larry Flick from Billboard magazine described it as a "radio-friendly ditty that blends an insinuating groove with rollicking gospel chants and a wildly infectious pop melody.
 Track builds to a fitting, anthemic musical climax that is complemented by choir vocals and heartfelt lead belting."
 Simon Warner from The Guardian declared it as "the sort of insistent pop anthem that comes along only once in a while."
-Irish Evening Herald called it a "prophetic anthem".
+Irish Evening Herald named it a "prophetic anthem".
 Tom Ewing of Freaky Trigger described it as "tune-heavy, hands-high dance-pop".
-An editor from Melody Maker declared it as an "infectious, euphoric anthem".
+Ian Gittins from Melody Maker declared it as an "infectious, euphoric anthem".
 Pan-European magazine Music & Media called it a "poppy rave anthem" and concluded that "this optimistic perspective on life deserves your support."
-Andy Beevers from Music Week named it as a "stand-out tune" and a "tuneful, epic house track".
+Andy Beevers from Music Week named it a "stand-out tune" and a "tuneful, epic house track".
 John Kilgo from The Network Forty felt the house approach gives this tune "a cutting edge feel."
 He explained, "D:Ream sends a positive message to disenchanted youth.
 Featuring powerful vibes flavored by techno bass thumps as well as Peter Cunnah's searing harmonies, this record will stir up the request lines for months.
 Encompassing the best of dance, rock, and alternative, D:Ream hits a home run."

-In an retrospective review, Pop Rescue complimented its "funky saxophone, a relentlessly thumping bass drum, house piano and Peter’s strong vocals."
-The reviewer stated that "it’s still a bloody good song".
-James Hamilton from the RM Dance Update described it as a "infectious" and "jiggly chugger".
+Iestyn George from NME found that D:Ream's "Hammond-driven lead track 'Things Can Only Get Better' is supremely uplifting stuff, crossing melody lines from Elton John's 'Song for Guy', Yello's 'The Race' and (gulp) The Farm's 'All Together Now'.
+More, please."
+Another NME editor, Mandi James, praised its "hallelujah chorus of good vibrations, positive power and disco magic gift wrapped in gospel glory."
+In a retrospective review, Pop Rescue complimented its "funky saxophone, a relentlessly thumping bass drum, house piano and Peter's strong vocals."
+The reviewer stated that "it's still a bloody good song".
+James Hamilton from the Record Mirror Dance Update described it as a "infectious" and "jiggly chugger" in his weekly dance column.
 Adam Higginbotham from Select deemed it a "perfect feelgood pop-dance record".
-Leesa Daniels from Smash Hits gave it five out of five, stating that D:Ream "are the best dance act this side of the moon and it's a crime that they're not as big as M People already with all their fab dancey tunes.
+Leesa Daniels from Smash Hits gave it a full score of five out of five, stating that D:Ream "are the best dance act this side of the moon and it's a crime that they're not as big as M People already with all their fab dancey tunes.
 Stick it on, stick it out and let 'em down.
 Just watch the elastic on your knickers burst with the sheer excitement of it all.
 Bloomin' marvellous."